 How to get to Apollonos beach from Agios Prokopios

-Buses from Naxos Chora to Appolonos are few and far between, even during the high season.
+Even during the high season, buses from Naxos Chora to Appolonos are few and far between.
 From Agios Prokopios, you would also need to catch a bus to Naxos Chora first.
-The best way to reach Appolonos from Agios Prokopios is by hire car due to its isolated location.
+The best way to reach Appolonos from Agios Prokopios is by hiring a car due to its isolated location.
 You can also visit Appolonos as part of a bus tour of Naxos, where there’s a 2 hour stop for lunch, exploring and sunbathing.

 Related Post | The Best Beaches in Greece for Families

 The prehistoric acropolis is located on the northwest coast of Naxos, nearby the village of Panormos.
 The remains of the acropolis date all the way back to 2500 BC.

 The site involves an 8-minute walk up from the main road/car park.
 Entry is around €4 and includes entry to a small museum which shows the acropolis in its former self.

 The easiest way to reach the prehistoric acropolis is by private car.
 However, you will have to navigate the inland mountainous regions of Naxos to get there on narrow mountain roads.
 If you fancy seeing the island in a day, including the prehistoric acropolis, consider going on a bus tour around the island, where there is a 30 minute stop at the site.

 Related Post | A day trip to Ios, Greece | One Day Itinerary

 Manola’s pottery workshop allows visitors to have a close up look at exactly how a potter shapes the clay throughout the process.
 The workshop also showcases Manola’s latest work which is also available to purchase.

 Top tip: Up the road from the workshop, you can also view a traditional olive press, once used by the village to press the local olives into olive oil.